Criteria for Graduates of Non‑LCME/CACMS‑Accredited Medical Schools including Graduates of US Schools of Osteopathic Medicine (GNLCAMS)

 Requirements for residency training at Dalhousie

-The following 6 requirements for Graduates of Non-LCME/CACMS-Accredited Medical Schools including graduates of US Schools of Osteopathic Medicine (GNLCAMS) must be met in order to be considered for residency training at Dalhousie University:
+The following 6 requirements for Graduates of Non-LCME/CACMS-Accredited Medical Schools must be provided in order to be considered for residency training at Dalhousie University:

 GNLCAMS with previous post-graduate training in either Canada or the United States, that is creditable for the Royal College of Physicians and Surgeons of Canada or the College of Family Physicians of Canada certification, are not eligible to participate in CaRMS in the first iteration for Dalhousie University positions.